Times Square (1980 film): Development

 Times Square was directed by Allan Moyle from a script written by Jacob Brackman, based on a story by Moyle and Leanne Ungar.
 The movie was inspired by a diary, found in a second-hand couch bought by Moyle, detailing the life on the streets of a young mentally disturbed woman.

 "This girl was burning the candle at both ends," said Moyle.
 "She would go into bars - she was too young - but she would go in anyway and get arrested.
 She had no intention of reaching the age of 21."

 According to the DVD commentary, the original title of the project was "She's Got the Shakes."

 Moyle wrote a script that attracted the interest of Tim Curry.
 Moyle then arranged for Jacob Brackman to do a rewrite.

 The script caught the attention of Robert Stigwood, the impresario behind the musical films Saturday Night Fever (1977), Grease (1978), and Sgt.
 Pepper's Lonely Hearts Club Band (1978).
 Moyle said, "I think they had been planning to shoot something this summer that fell through, and I was hysterical about wanting it to be shot, so we made a deal with them.
 They were very sensitive to the script."

+Finance came in part from EMI Films.

 Casting

-Although Tim Curry has a supporting role in Times Square (and filmed all his scenes in two days), his familiarity with film audiences ensured that he received top-billing onscreen and in the film's advertising above the two unknown leads, 15-year-old Robin Johnson and 13-year-old Trini Alvarado.
+Although Tim Curry has a supporting role in Times Square (and filmed all his scenes in two days), his familiarity with film audiences ensured that he received top-billing onscreen and in the film's advertising above the two unknown leads, 15-year-old Robin Johnson and 12-year-old Trini Alvarado.
 Robin Johnson's casting was a bit of a fluke.
 According to Johnson, she was cutting class – cutting up – and had been approached by a supposed talent scout, claiming she should audition for the film.
 She had never seen or heard from this man after the one meeting and no one from the film crew knew of him.